Syntaf/wetrockpolice/README.md

 - FAQ page (`/redrock/faq`)
 - Membership signup page (`/redrock/sncc`)

+Fields like `info_bubble_excerpt` and `park_type_word` allow for dynamic content on the landing page depending on the current watched area being rendered.

 #### RainyDayArea

 Links a climbing area to a watched area.
 Does not contain any information itself, just serves to define relationships between climbing areas and a watched area.